 The institute was named after Erwin L. Hahn, an American physicist who is known for his many valuable contributions to the field of magnetic resonance imaging, in particular the detection of the spin echo, which is one of the basic methods of signal generation in magnetic resonance imaging.

-Centerpiece of the Erwin L. Hahn Institute is a whole-body ultrahigh field (UHF) magnetic resonance imaging (MRI) scanner from Siemens Healthcare operating at a magnetic field strength of 7 Tesla.
-In order to achieve this high magnetic field strength, a superconducting magnet is cooled down by liquid helium to -269° C. The 7-Tesla MRI system weighs 32 tons and the magnetic field is shielded and homogenized by 420 tons of steel in the walls of the examination room.
+Centerpiece of the Erwin L. Hahn Institute is a whole-body ultrahigh field (UHF) MAGNETOM Terra 7-Tesla MRI System from Siemens Healthcare operating at a magnetic field strength of 7 Tesla.
+In order to achieve this high magnetic field strength, a superconducting magnet is cooled down by liquid helium to -269° C. The 7-Tesla MRI system weighs 20 tons and the magnetic field is shielded by 420 tons of steel in the walls of the examination room.

 Today, worldwide 1.5 and 3.0 Tesla MRI-systems are used for clinical imaging.
 In comparison to those systems, the 7 Tesla UHF MRI system provides a much higher sensitivity for structural and functional measurements in the human body.
 Thus, cross-sectional images with excellent image contrast and very high detail resolution can be produced.